unclead/yii2-multiple-input/README.md

 ## Documentation

-You can find a full version of documentation is available in [wiki](https://github.com/unclead/yii2-multiple-input/wiki/Usage)
+You can find a full version of documentation in [wiki](https://github.com/unclead/yii2-multiple-input/wiki/Usage)

 ## License